Important Information for our Patients During the COVID-19 Pandemic

 All Obstetric patients may have one designated birth support person, who may remain with them throughout delivery and the remainder of their postpartum stay.

 How far out does the hospital plan to have its current guidelines set in place?
-I am due in early July, can we expect that these guidelines will remain the same by then?

 There is no set date to end its current guidelines at this time.
 It would be best to plan for our current circumstances and be delightfully surprised if things are better by that time – which we all hope they will be!